TheRogerDodger/Portfolio/index.md

 # <u>Code Review</u>

 The video below shows a code review performed on the [original artifact](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/ProjectCode.c).
-The review covers the origins of the artifact, existing functionality, code analysis, and the early thought process of potential enhancments.
+The review covers the origins of the artifact, existing functionality, code analysis, and the early thought process of potential enhancements.

 {% include youtubePlayer.html id="Co-PABozkaU" %}